Some pioneering businesses are already taking action when it comes to fighting global warming

-Businesses play an important role when it comes to reversing climate change – and while this realization is shared widely, some pioneering businesses are already taking action and thereby inspiring others to follow suit.
+Businesses play an important role when it comes to mitigating climate change – and while this realization is shared widely, some pioneering businesses are already taking action and thereby inspiring others to follow suit.

 The climate is changing, and it is already taking a measurable toll.
-Emission reductions, offsets and carbon dioxide removal – we need all solutions working together to limit global warming to safe levels.
+Emission reductions, offsets and carbon dioxide removal – we need all solutions working together to limit global warming to pre-industrial levels.
 While offsets prevent an increase of carbon dioxide in the atmosphere, negative emissions technologies like carbon dioxide removal reduce the amount of carbon dioxide in the air by removing it and storing it safely and permanently.

 Humanity has emitted (and is still emitting) way too much carbon dioxide.
 Studies show that if we want to limit global warming to 1.5°C, we will require gigaton-scale carbon dioxide removal in 2050.
 We need negative emissions technologies (NETs) such as carbon dioxide removal to safely and permanently remove carbon dioxide from the atmosphere.
 The longer we wait to push them forward, the more we have to rely on them in the future.
 Our carbon debt is growing – the more carbon dioxide we emit now, the more we will have to remove from the air later.
 It is becoming increasingly clear that we need to #actnow, and the public pressure is rising.
 And businesses are starting to realize this, too.

 More than 350 businesses have pledged to the science-based target initiative and set their emissions reduction targets in line with climate science to help keep global warming below dangerous levels.
 A handful of pioneering companies have even pledged to reach net zero by 2050.

 One of the first to take a stand for NETs publicly was Stripe.
 The company, based in California’s Silicon Valley, already addresses climate change on various levels.
 In addition to reducing their own emissions, Stripe is investing 1 million USD annually to pay, at any price, for the direct removal of carbon dioxide from the air and its sequestration in secure long-term storage.